-Effective January 1, 2013, all student housing will be NON-SMOKING.
+Effective January 1, 2013, all student housing will be non-smoking.
 Violators will be subject to fines and disciplinary actions.
 All students must reside in campus or auxiliary campus housing, unless they are exempt based on one or more of the following criteria:

-- 1. over the age of 21; - 2.
-Married: - 3.
-Parent, or legal guardian, of child/children who live at the student's permanent address; - 4.
-Live with parents or an immediate relative (Sibling or Grandparents) whose home is within 50 miles of TSTC West Texas at Sweetwater as determined by the Texas state mileage guide and interpreted by the Vice President of Student Development. - 5.
-Enrolled as a part-time student, taking nine (9) hours per semester or less: - 6.
-Enrolled exclusively for evening classes or - 7.
-Possess a health condition which requires special medical attention and/or facilities unavailable in campus or auxiliary campus housing.
+- Over the age of 21; - Married - Parent, or legal guardian of child/children who live at the student's permanent address; - Live with parents or immediate relative (Sibling or Grandparents whose home is within 50 miles of TSTC West Texas as determined by the Texas State mileage guide and interpreted by the Vice Present of Student Development. - Enrolled as a part-time student, taking nine (9) hours per semester or less - Enrolled exclusively for evening classes or; - Posses a health condition which requires special medical attention from/or facilities unavailable in campus or auxiliary campus housing.

-Students who do not fit any of the above criteria, but who desire an exemption from this policy, may submit a written request for exemption, detailing supportive rationale that is notarized and signed by both parents if applicable to the Vice President of Student Development or designee.
-The Vice President of Student Development or designee will determine if an exemption is appropriate.
+Students who do not fit any of the above criteria, but who desire an exemption from this policy, may submit a written request for exemption, detailing supportive rationale that is notarized and signed by both parents if applicable to the Director of Student life or designee.
+The Director of Student Life or designee will determine if an exemption is appropriate.
 A 30 day written notice of termination of the housing contract must be submitted to the Housing Supervisor for refund of deposit.